Is Coronavirus A New Black Swan for The Global Economy?

-In short, we can certainly consider the novel Coronavirus a black swan event.
+In short, it seems like we could certainly consider the novel Coronavirus a black swan event.
 While there were outliers who did predict a pandemic, none knew of the scale of impact foreseen in such a short period of time.
-So it meets all the criteria to be considered as a black swan.
+So, does it meet all the criteria to be considered as a black swan?

 Economic impacts of Coronavirus (COVID-19)

 Working on the assumption that the viral outbreak may hit pandemic levels (40%-70% global population infected), economies are facing a grim short-term outlook.
 Hundreds of thousands of flight cancellations means significant losses to the travel and leisure industries.
 Cancelled conferences and major sporting events (or events played without fans in attendance) are only the tip of an ever-growing iceberg as time goes on.